balena-io/pensieve/README.md

     <script>
       Pensieve({
-        // The path to you schema file or an object literal of your schema
+        // The path to your schema file or an object literal of your schema
         schema: 'schema.yaml',
         // The attribute that your document's content is set under
         contentPath: 'content',